Hanamichi Sakuragi: In Slam Dunk

 Serving as Shohoku's power forward, Hanamichi Sakuragi stars as the protagonist of Slam Dunk.
 His jersey number is 10 and he is a freshman (grade ten) at Shohoku High.
 At the beginning of the series, Sakuragi is a bad boy and a slacker, good for nothing other than fighting.
 He is the leader of the feared Sakuragi Legion, which consists of his four friends Mito, Noma, Ohkusu and Takamiya.
 After being rejected fifty times by girls during junior high school, Sakuragi meets and falls in love with Haruko Akagi, a basketball fangirl who is also in grade ten.
 This and Haruko's encouragement lead him to join the Shohoku basketball team.
 However, as a complete beginner, he is not able to keep up with the rest of the team despite his outstanding height, athleticism, stamina, speed and leaping ability.

 He has a habit of making fun of other players by giving them various nicknames, as he rarely calls his teammates or opponents by their real names.
 He regards himself as a "genius" though, with self-confidence that borders on arrogance.
-Sakuragi's most recognizable trait is his red hair, though he later shaves his head as reparation for an error that led to a loss in the Interhigh Tournament against Kainan.
+Sakuragi's most recognizable trait is his red hair, though he later shaves his hair offscreen as reparation for an error that led to a loss in the Interhigh Tournament against Kainan.
 While he seems to be nothing but a trouble maker, he has his own dark past.
 He once got into a fight with four high school students, whom he single-handedly knocked out.
 Later when he went home, he found his dad lying unconscious.
 When Sakuragi leaves to call for medical help, he is ambushed by a larger group of high school students; because the ensuing fight prevents him from contacting help, Sakuragi's father dies.